-Jimmy was an international performance artist, dance instructor and choreographer based in Brisbane and specialized in many dance genres including, Belly Dance, Greek, Latin, and Ballroom.
+Jimmy was an international performance artist, dance instructor and choreographer based in Melbourne and specialized in many dance genres including, Belly Dance, Greek, Latin, and Ballroom.
 Jimmy's strengths as a performer and dance instructor lay in the vastness of his training, the power and grace of his movement, and his intense passion for the art of dance.
 His ability to combine an extensive dance vocabulary with immense experience on stage makes him an extraordinary performer.

 Involved in performance arts for almost 30 years, Jimmy was Melbourne's most sought-after dance entertainer and has built a trustworthy reputation for providing quality and value-add entertainment to any event he is hired to perform.
 He was performing at private and corporate events, media events and product launches.
 He has showcased his talents on tv shows (in both Greece and Australia), some music videos and a bollywood movie.

 His tremendous experience in the field of belly dance has enabled him to conduct a dance study, workshops and judging in contests.